Star Wreck: In the Pirkinning: Reception

 During the seven years of production, In the Pirkinning was occasionally mentioned in the Finnish media, including several stories in national television news and in major regional newspapers.
 Several favourable reviews have been published in Finnish media since the release.

-Within a week of the movie's authorized Internet release, more than 300,000 copies of the movie were legally downloaded from the main distribution site, excluding the several mirror sites.
+Within a week of the movie's authorized Internet release, more than 300,000 copies of the movie were legally downloaded from the main distribution site, excluding the various mirror sites.
 Within two weeks, it was estimated that more than 1,500,000 copies had been downloaded in total, including the mirror sites.
 Within two months, the estimate stood at more than 2.9 million copies downloaded from the official site alone.
 The film's service provider, Magenta sites, reported over 2 petabytes of data transfers and estimated that total number of downloads, including all mirrors, would be 3.5–4 million.

 On January 28, 2006, In the Pirkinning premiered in Finnish TV, broadcast by YLE TV2 followed by a February 4 rerun on YLE's digital channel, YLE Teema.
 Teema's broadcast included the earlier movies and a documentary.

 Imperial Edition

 Star Wreck: In the Pirkinning: Imperial Edition was released on December 13, 2006.
 It is available on DVD only and is distributed by Universal Pictures Nordic.
 The original version remains available for download.

 In the Imperial Edition, the only major change to the movie itself is that the special effects have been redone and ship models are entirely new.
 The two-DVD release also has a number of documentaries and a commentary track.
-The motives for this release were the production crew's desire to use their own ship designs in the movie and to get additional funding for their next movie, Iron Sky.
+The reasons for this release were the production crew's desire to use their own ship designs in the movie and to get additional funding for their next production, Iron Sky.

 The Imperial Edition was released in North America in 2009 on a single DVD, but retaining all the features of the Finnish release.
 For the American release, the box title was shortened to Star Wreck and the box art shows Torssonen wearing a Starfleet uniform with normal Star Trek-style insignia.